vzafrin/learn-git/README.md

 ## Lessons

+Lessons are posted in the lesson folder.
+Below you'll find an index of the lessons we've covered.

 #### Getting Started

 This lesson covers getting a GitHub account, navigating GitHub, using Markdown, and learning some of the git terminology